-Particulars For the year ended 31st March 2023 For the year ended 31st March 2022
+Particulars For the year ended 31st March 2024 For the year ended 31st March 2023

-Opening Balance 13.11 -
+Opening Balance (0.15) 13.11

-Gross amount required to be spent by the Company during the year 13.11 -
+Gross amount required to be spent by the Company during the year 22.20 13.11

-Actual Spent 13.26 -
+Actual Spent 22.30 13.26

-(Excess)/Short Spent (0.15) -
+(Excess)/Short Spent (0.25) (0.15)

-43) The information regarding amounts due to creditors registered under the Micro, Small and Medium Enterprises Development Act, 2006, has been given to the extent available with the Company based on the intimation received from the suppliers regarding their status under the Act.
+41) The information regarding amounts due to creditors registered under the Micro, Small and Medium Enterprises Development Act, 2006, has been given to the extent available with the Company based on the intimation received from the suppliers regarding their status under the Act.
 The required disclosures of outstanding dues of micro, small & medium enterprises are as under:

-SI No Particulars For the year ended 31st March 2023 For the year ended 31st March 2022 a) Principal amount remaining unpaid as at 31st March 12.14 - b) Interest amount remaining unpaid as at 31st March - - c) Interest paid in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 along with the amount of the payment made to the supplier beyond the appointed day during the year. - d) Interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro, Small and Medium Enterprises Development Act, 2006. - e) Interest accrued and remaining unpaid as at 31st March - - f) Further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise. - -
+SI No Particulars For the year ended 31st March 2024 For the year ended 31st March 2023 a) Principal amount remaining unpaid but not due as at 31st March 45.08 12.14 b) Interest amount remaining unpaid as at 31st March - - c) Interest paid in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 along with the amount of the payment made to the supplier beyond the appointed day during the year. - - d) Interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro, Small and Medium Enterprises Development Act, 2006. - - e) Interest accrued and remaining unpaid as at 31st March - - f) Further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise. - -